openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-*Constant expressions* are the expressions with values that can be evaluated at compile time.
+*Constant expressions* are expressions with values that can be evaluated at compile time.

 .. code-block:: abnf